lta-rs/lta-rs/README.md

 > My application panicked.

-Check if your API key is valid, if not create a github issue
+Check if your API key is valid, if it is and your application still panics because of this library, create a github issue

 > Is this project affiliated to LTA or any government bodies?